manishdemo/playboogle/README.md

 #### Run it locally:
-* Go to the main folder of this project
+* Go to the main folder of this project.
 * Start your rails server: `rails s`
 * Navigate to http://localhost:3000 in your browser.